The physiological system of dynamic processes in the tissue of interest is decomposed into a number of compartments, which interact with each other.

 Compartment is a chemical species in a physical place.

-For example, “labeled FDG molecules in brain extracellular space” is a compartment, and “labeled FDG molecules inside brain cells” is another compartment, and “labeled and phosphorylated FDG molecules inside brain cells” is a third compartment.
+For example, “labelled FDG molecules in brain extracellular space” is a compartment, and “labelled FDG molecules inside brain cells” is another compartment, and “labelled and phosphorylated FDG molecules inside brain cells” is a third compartment.
 But, “Brain cell” is not a compartment, nor is “phosphorylated FDG”.

 Inside a compartment the tracer is considered to be distributed uniformly.